-Note: This article was first published on August 1, 2019, and is being republished in the light of the Transgender Rights Bill being passed in the Lok Sabha.
+Note: This article was first published on August 1, 2019, and is being republished in the light of the Transgender Rights Bill being passed by the Rajya Sabha.

 The new version of the Transgender Rights Bill is undeniably an improvement over its predecessors.
 It has a comparatively expansive definition of the term ‘transgender’, and has done away with problematic provisions requiring a screening process and criminalising begging.